CTMQ

 “Auncient” of course, is just an obsolete form of “ancient,” and for some reason the town of Bethlehem clings to it.
 For this tree is called the Auncient Oak, which stands tall in the Bethlehem Land Trust’s “Auncient Oak parcel,” on, you guessed it, Auncient Oak Road.

 Auncient Oak Road is a dead end road in the middle of nowhere, lined by rather nice half million dollar homes.
 Where these people work and play boggles my mind to be honest with you.
-Litchfield’s tony center is not far away at all, but really, who wants to live out here?
+Litchfield’s tony center is not far away at all, but really, who are these people that live out here?

 Well, tree lovers would be one subset.
 This is a lovely old red oak.

 Over the years, I’ve received a few emails and comments about the tree, but no histories or interesting facts about it.
 Nor can I find any online.
-One of those emails resulted in a rather fawning blog post about yours truly.
-It still makes me chuckle.
 I think what makes it interesting is merely its size, its protected status, and more importantly, the fact that it retains the name “Auncient Oak” for some reason.

 But this is Bethlehem; the town which unapologetically celebrates its biblical etymological roots.
 It calls itself “Christmas Town” and celebrates that purely Christian fact annually.
 Bethlehem is a unique enclave in this liberal heathen gay married state of Connecticut.